stephencweiss/stephencharlesweiss.com/content/blog/2019-07-01/array-intersection-in-psql.md

 The field I was modifying happened to be an array, and I wanted to make sure that what the client was suggesting be added to the database was a valid value.

-Each row happened to a pre-defined set of “available” classes — classes that _could_ be enabled or disabled.
+Each row happened to a pre-defined set of "available" classes — classes that _could_ be enabled or disabled.
 For example:

 | id  | classes_available | classes_enabled |
 | --- | ----------------- | --------------- |